Skip to main content

 Generate an API key

-An API key is required for all private endpoints.
+All private endpoints require an API key.
 Skip this step if a key is already available.

 1. Navigate to API key settings.

-2. Enable 2FA if not already active — 2FA is required before key creation.
+2. Enable 2FA if not already active — key creation requires active 2FA.

 3. Create a new key with Info + Trading permissions.